asadprodhan/sangerFlow/README.md

-# **sangerFlow, an automated, reproducible, and scalable bioinformatics pipeline for analysing Sanger amplicon sequencing data leveraging Nextflow and Singularity**
+# **sangerFlow, a Sanger sequencing-based bioinformatics pipeline for pest and pathogen identification**

 <br />